-- investment to comprise the new University main library and student building - Unicef Baby Friendly accreditation for key services supporting breastfeeding - Reduce the number of domestic abuse victims (and their children) unable to access refuge provision as a result of their personal circumstances and/or protected characteristics by 80% by March 2027.
+- investment to comprise the new University main library and student building - Unicef Baby Friendly accreditation for key services supporting breastfeeding - Reduce the number of domestic abuse victims (and their children) unable to access refuge provision as a result of their personal circumstances and/or protected characteristics by 80% by March 2027. - and more to come...

 - New crematorium

 - Continued expansion of the Wi-Fi and 5G networks across the city

 - Ayre's Quay housing site complete

 - Potters Hill housing Phase 5 complete

-- Station Northern Entrance development
+- Station Northern

-- Increase in economic activity in the Port - · Further development on IAMP site takes place as a new phase
+- Increase in economic activity in the Port

+- Further development on IAMP site takes place as

+- and more to come...